Unlock Sensory as Strategy.

 Believe me when I tell you that doing the preliminary work of making, printing, and affixing labels to cups and other things is the difference between a well-organized beer sensory session and a confusing mess.

 Everyone loves to rub hops.
-They’re quick, easy, and messy.
+Hop rubs are quick, easy, and messy.
 Experience beer’s ingredients in as many different forms as possible.

 The hop grind method is a simple, quick, and repeatable sensory exercise for evaluating hop aroma.